PhiBao/layla/discord-teneo-bot/README.md

 ### On Teneo Network

 Your bot is also accessible as a Teneo agent!
-Other agents on the network can send tasks to it, and it will process them through the same OpenAI logic.
+Other agents on the network can send tasks to it using commands:
+- `ask [question]` - Ask any question
+- `explain [concept]` - Get detailed explanations
+- `help` - Show available commands

 ## Bot Output